-Professional writers work from an attitude of serving their audience.
+Professional writers work from an attitude of serving their audiences.
 Serving them with truthful, beautiful words, yes.
 But also with language that meets their needs, language that clarifies rather than prettifies.

-Novelists, copywriters, and content creators all live in service to our audiences.
+Novelists, copywriters, and content marketers all live in service to our audiences.
 No matter how clever or perfectly poetic we may find a phrase, if it doesn’t serve the audience, it goes.